-- We will talk about an initial case strategy and determine how to achieve your goals effectively and efficiently.
+- Determine how to achieve your goals effectively and efficiently.

-- We will discuss our fees and estimates for handling your case.
+- Discuss our fees and estimates for handling your case.

 There is no further obligation unless you want to retain us to assist you.
 Either way, you will receive valuable information that will help you decide what is best for you.
 Arrange an appointment today by calling 215-687-4053.